UCSD-AISC/AISC/README.md

-# AISC @ UC San Diego — Artificial Intelligence Student Collective
+# AIC @ UC San Diego — Artificial Intelligence Collective

-Welcome to the official website for AISC @ UCSD, a student-led organization driven by the mission to make **AI literacy accessible for everyone**.
+Welcome to the official website for AIC @ UCSD, a student-led organization driven by the mission to make **AI literacy accessible for everyone**.
 This project represents our passion, purpose, and people—designed to inform, inspire, and engage a national community of learners, builders, and changemakers.

 ## Our Mission

 Artificial Intelligence is transforming every part of our lives—from healthcare and education to ethics and creativity.
-At AISC, we believe that **AI shouldn't be exclusive**.
+At AIC, we believe that **AI shouldn't be exclusive**.
 Everyone should have the tools, knowledge, and community to participate in shaping the future of this powerful technology.

 ## About the Website